One of the most satisfying benefits of friendships and love relationships is to form a connect on a deeper level with your partner or friends.

 When we sense our link to those that we love, we feel the complete joy of being a valued human who holds an important place in the world.

 This feeling of connection is an integral part of our well-being.
-It reminds us that our lives have meaning, it protects us from loneliness, and proves to us that we are all part of the family of mankind.
+It reminds us that our lives have meaning; it protects us from loneliness and proves to us that we are all part of the family of mankind.

-As you share your views, you weave this emotional connection which is one of the guy-wires that keeps your love relationship grounded, and keeps it from flying away even in times of disagreement and other less-than-happy moments that happen to all marriages.
+As you share your views, you weave this emotional connection in relationship, which is one of the guy-wires that keeps your love relationship grounded and keeps it from flying away even in times of disagreement and other less-than-happy moments that happen to all marriages.

 What are some of the ways you can make sure you are doing everything you can to plant, nourish and tend to your emotional connection with your spouse so that it blooms and takes root in order to help you through the rough patches that may occur during your life together?

 Bond in the healthiest way possible

-An emotional connection starts with a bond, and that bond needs to be constructed in a healthy way.
+Connecting emotionally with your partner starts with a bond, and that bond needs to be constructed in a healthy way.
 Here are some of the components that make up healthy emotional connections:

 When you are empathic with your spouse, you emotionally contact with them because they sense that you know them so well, you can use their “eyes and heart” to look at things their way.

 To listen actively, allow your partner to talk.
 Then repeat what you have heard, using your own words.
 A conversation about household chores might look something like this: